tohagan/stlive/README.md

 ## Live Internet Demo or Live Testing  (Cool Feature!)

-The  `--localtunnel` option creates an encrypted socket connection from your `stlive` server to new host name that is a randomly generated subdomain of **[localtunnel.me](http://localtunnel.me)**.
-This will expose your `stlive server` server with a randomly generated host name that is accessible on the Internet if you know the new random host name.
+The  `--localtunnel` option creates an encrypted socket connection from your `stlive` server to new host name that is a random subdomain of **[localtunnel.me](http://localtunnel.me)**.
+This will expose your `stlive server` server with a random host name that is accessible on the Internet if you know the new random host name.

 	$ stlive serve --localtunnel